Delta shuts farms over suspected outbreak of swine disease – The Sun Nigeria

 Paul Osuyi, Asaba

-A farm cluster operated by beneficiaries of the Delta State agricultural empowerment scheme tagged Youth Agriculture and Entrepreneurship Programme (YAGEP) has be quarantined as a result of suspected outbreak of Africa Swine Fever (ASF), a disease of pigs, at the farm.
+A farm cluster operated by beneficiaries of the Delta State agricultural empowerment scheme tagged Youth Agriculture and Entrepreneurship Programme (YAGEP) has been shut down as a result of suspected outbreak of Africa Swine Fever (ASF), a disease of pigs, at the farm.

-The farm cluster is located at Owa-Alero in Ika North East Local Government Area of the state.

-Egbedi reportedly said the ermanent method to eliminate the dreaded African Swine Fever was to quarantine the farm for at least three months and destroy the pigs in the farm.
+Egbedi reportedly said the permanent method to eliminate the dreaded African Swine Fever was to quarantine the farm for at least three months and destroy the pigs in there.

 According to him, farmers have to adhere to laid down bio-security and other measures in the rearing of livestock to prevent the eruption of avoidable diseases.